Let The Team Make The Difference

 I reject the Product Owner role for different reasons.
 Specifically:

 - Setting up a division of responsibilities increases the likelihood that the team will – in practice – relate less well to customers and users, and their concerns.

 - The Product Owner role allows for “absentee” Product Owners, where key customer intelligence is not gathered, or not passed on to the team.
-When the team is handling these matters, it’s less likely for them to get overlooked.
+When the team is handling these matters, it’s less likely for such matters to get overlooked.

 In summary, if I were on a development team, or responsible for one, i’d want neither a Scrum Master nor a Product Owner.
 I would instead take pains to ensure that the team had a wide range of skills and experience at its beck and call, and the know-how of how to pull such skills as it needed them.
-To reduce delays, this may mean having a generalist on hand, close-by, at all times.
+To reduce delays, this may mean having one or more such people on hand, close-by, at all times.
 This does not mean a Scrum Master.